shawncxc/zillow-analysis/README.md

 https://xuanzhou.shinyapps.io/Real_Estate_Demo/

 ####Realized
-* Visulize a part of house prices in San Francisco(SF)
+* Visulize a part of house prices in SF
 * Categorize data to three parts
 * Visulize data for each part